nawaf78/software-construction-assignment-/README.md

 abdulelah m barayan /2140209
 hamad taraq /2140263
 bassam alsulami/ 2142504
 Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here is a guideline to help you get started to write Java code in Visual Studio Code.///

 ## Folder Structure